 Getting better and evolving is simply instinctive and that’s why we have an innate pull to it.

-And since nature and reality optimizes for the whole and not for the individual (ie. not for you), contribute for the whole and you will probably be rewarded.
+And since nature and reality optimize for the whole and not for the individual (ie. not for you), contribute for the whole and you will probably be rewarded.

 Mark Manson says we can see death as a reason not do anything or say there’s no reason NOT to do anything (check The Art of Not Giving a Fu*k) and check my articles on how to leverage our insignificance and mortality